novate/brusher/README.md

 ## Strategies

 - Brush the problems of the same kind together.
 - Brush different kind of problems every day.
-One day one category.
+One day, one category.
 - Brush each problem at least 3 times:
   - 1st time: check the answer if no ideas in 5 minutes.
   - 2nd time: check the answer if cannot solve independently in 30 minutes.